 Brian Horsfall of Tradition Records, amongst other things taught me about graphic equalisers – a turning point in my understanding of sound.

 I first saw the legendary Bill Leader hunched over a Ferrograph tape recorder in the News House pub, home of Nottingham Traditional Music Club, when Roger Watson and Colin Cater recorded an album that never saw the light of day.
 He taught me a whole load more over the years and was eventually to help me to a job at Salford University where I taught recording.
 Ralph Jordan of the BBC helped through the interview, lending me his training notes which I read several times over while sitting in a Broadstairs cafe watching the sea.

-My latest piece of gear, though, is the most mind blowing bit of technology!
-It’s a stereo recorder the size of a packet of cigarettes which, with the addition of a couple of microphones, will record 24 bit 96 kHz digital sound on to a compact flash memory card, the sort used for cameras.
+I also have my portable digital stereo recorder – the size of a packet of cigarettes – which, with the addition of a couple of microphones, will record 24 bit 96 kHz digital sound on to a compact flash memory card, the sort used for cameras.
 Different choices of sample rate, format and compression allow it to record at lesser quality for longer – ie. mp3 28kbit for several days!
 It’s a far cry from Bill Leader and his Ferrograph!

 I’ve now done as much film sound than music recording but the skills and equipment bleed across from one discipline to the other.

 This is a list of the recordings I can remember contributing to in some large or small way.
 There are others but not everything stays in the memory, especially when there are great new projects queuing up to be tackled!